SBS Non-Degree Options

 Management Advancement Professional (MAPS) Studies

-If you have at least one year of full-time work experience and a 2.8 or higher GPA, you may be eligible to enroll in up to two approved courses for the Suffolk MBA, Master of Science in Marketing, Master of Science in Accounting, Master of Science in Business Analytics, Master of Science in Business Analytics, Master of Science in Financial Service & Banking, Master of Science in Marketing, or Master of Science in Taxation before formally applying.
+If you have at least one year of full-time work experience and a 2.8 or higher GPA, you may be eligible to enroll in up to two approved courses for the Suffolk MBA, Master of Management Studies, Master of Science in Accounting, Master of Science in Business Analytics, Master of Science in Finance, Master of Science in Marketing, or Master of Science in Taxation before formally applying.

-Courses taken in MAPS will subsequently apply toward the MBA, MMS, MSA, MSBA, MSF, MSFSB, MSM or MST degrees if, after formal application, you meet standard admission criteria.
+Courses taken in MAPS may subsequently apply toward the Suffolk MBA, MMS, MSBA, MSF, MSM, MSA, or MST degree if, after formal application, you meet standard admission criteria.

 CPA Educational Requirements